-A funeral cash benefit, worth P10,000 for SSS and P3,000 for GSIS, is also paid to any person who actually shouldered the burial expenses of a deceased member or permanent total disability pensioner.
+A funeral cash benefit, worth P30,000 for both SSS and GSIS members, is also paid to any person who actually shouldered the burial expenses of a deceased member or permanent total disability pensioner.

 The EC Law created a State Insurance Fund for financing benefits under the EC Program, mainly from employers' contributions, on a pay-as-you-go basis.
-As administering agencies, the SSS and GSIS are tasked to: (1) evaluate all EC claims37 and pay corresponding EC benefits; (2) collect EC contributions; and (3) manage the State Insurance Fund.
+As administering agencies, the SSS and GSIS are tasked to: (1) evaluate all EC claims and pay corresponding EC benefits; (2) collect EC contributions; and (3) manage the State Insurance Fund.